neondatabase/website/content/docs/introduction/monitoring.md

 <a href="/docs/extensions/pg_stat_statements" description="Monitor query performance and statistics in Postgres with the pg_stat_statements extension" icon="queries">pg_stat_statements</a>

-<a href="/docs/introduction/monitor-external-tools" description="Monitor database activity and statistics with third-party tools such as PgAdmin and PgHero" icon="queries">External tools</a>
+<a href="/docs/introduction/monitor-external-tools" description="Monitor database activity and statistics with third-party tools such as PgHero and PgAdmin" icon="queries">External tools</a>

 </DetailIconCards>